wodeni/notes-public/penrose/style-compiler-doc.md

 - We have two kinds of space consumer:
     - the function `scn :: Parser ()` will consume all white space characters, __including__ newlines
     - the function `sc :: Parser ()` only consume __tabs (`\t`) and space characters (`\ `)__
-- A function `newline' :: Parser ()` is therefore defined to be called after parser a complete statement.
-It first consumes the newline immediately after the statement, and then call `scn` to remove all other white space characters.
+- A function `newline' :: Parser ()` is therefore defined to be called after parsing a complete statement.
+It first consumes the newline immediately after the statement, and then calls `scn` to remove all other white space characters.

 ## Examples